Krainium/WORLD-PHONE-NUMBERS-KIT/README.md

 python phone-kit.py
 ```

-That's it.
 The interactive menu walks you through everything.

 ---